HL7/fhir-saner/input/pagecontent/transaction-4.md

 ###### Compute Measure

-When the reporting period has elapsed, or the operation is externally triggered, a MeasureReport for the specified Measure is computed from available data and the grouped MeasureSource is invoked below to store the created or updated
+When the reporting period has elapsed, or the operation is externally triggered, a MeasureReport for the specified Measure is computed from available data and the grouped MeasureSource is invoked below to store the created or updated MeasureReport resource

-MeasureReport resource
+#### Search FHIR Resources

+##### Trigger Event - Data Query

+Data is needed to compute a measure.

+##### Message Semantics

+The Measure Computer sends a query using an HTTP GET or POST to a Data Source supporting the [FHIR Search](https://www.hl7.org/fhir/search.html) capabilities using an appropriate national implementation guide.

+##### Expected Actions

+###### Search for Data

+Measure Computer requests data from a Data Source.

+The Measure Computer performs a FHIR Search operation to retrieve the selected resources.

+#### Search Response

+The Data Source returns the requested data.

+##### Trigger Event - Resources have been requested by a Measure Computer.

+##### Message Semantics

+The Data Source responds with requested resources.

+The resources will conform to the profiles specified in a national or regional Implementation Guide

+##### Expected Actions

+###### Returns Matching Resources

+The Data Source returns the requested resources.

 #### Report Measure